-When a lawsuit is filed, the work for the trial begins well before entering a courtroom, and the most important part of this pre-trial work is the legal discovery process.
-Discovery is the formal process of exchanging information between the parties about the witnesses and evidence that will be presented at trial.
+When a lawsuit is filed, the work for the trial begins well before entering a courtroom.
+The most important part of this pre-trial work is legal discovery, a formal process of exchanging information between parties about the evidence and witnesses that will be presented at trial.

 What is the Purpose of Legal Discovery?

 The legal discovery process allows each party to learn what evidence may be presented during the trial before it begins.
 Sharing information on both sides prevents one side from withholding evidence or witnesses until the trial and creating a “trial by ambush” where the responding side is not given the chance to develop answering evidence.

 Another intention of the discovery process, aimed to prevent a less nasty situation, is to allow the trial to continue uninterrupted by each side requesting information from the other.
 This would hold up the process and drag the trial out longer than necessary without good reason.

 The basic rules of discovery maintain that all parties are permitted to obtain information that relates to the lawsuit (no matter how minor) as long that info is not “privileged” or legally protected.

 Examples of things an attorney may request in discovery include:

 - Any documents that relate to the dispute.

 - Background information of a witness (personal, social, educational, and professional).